Salmonella infection is usually diagnosed based on signs and symptoms.

 Lifestyle and home remedies

-Even if you don't need medical attention for your salmonella infection, you need to take care not to dehydrate, a common concern with diarrhea and vomiting.
-Adults should drink water or suck on ice chips.
-For children, you can use an oral rehydration solution, such as Pedialyte, unless your doctor advises otherwise.
+Even if you don't need medical attention for your salmonella infection, you need to take care not to become dehydrated, a common concern with diarrhea and vomiting.

 Preparing for your appointment

-If you make an appointment with your doctor, it's a good idea to prepare for it.
-Here's some information to help you.
+If you make an appointment with your health care provider, here's some information to help you get ready.

 What you can do